pingcap/docs-cn/tidb-cloud/changefeed-sink-to-mysql.md

     SET GLOBAL tidb_gc_life_time = '720h';
     ```

-2. Use [Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview) to export data from your TiDB cluster, then use community tools such as [mydumper/myloader](https://centminmod.com/mydumper.html) to load data to the MySQL service.
+2. Use [Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview) to export data from your TiDB cluster, then use community tools such as myloader to load data to the MySQL service.

 3. From the [exported files of Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview#format-of-exported-files), get the start position of MySQL sink from the metadata file: